-- authority, the land bank authority must serve as the lead applicantfor the guaranteed minimum allocation. - (c) County or city land bank authorities operating outside a rural county are eligible for a guaranteed minimum allocation of \$200,000.00. - (d) A rural county or land bank authority may apply for grants above the guaranteed minimum of \$200,000.00. - (5) The unexpended funds appropriated in part 1 for the blight elimination program are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and are available for expenditures for projects under this section until the projects have been completed.
-The following is in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the project is to provide grants to land bank authorities and local units of government to address blighted properties. - (b) The project will be accomplished by utilizing state employees or contracts with service providers, or both. - (c) The total estimated cost of the project is \$50,000,000.00. - (d) The tentative completion date is September 30, 2024. - (6) As used in this section: - 23 (a) "Authority" means the Michigan state land bank authority. - 24 (b) "Eligible properties" means: - (i) Any property owned or under the control of a land bank fast track authority under the land bank fast track act, 2003 PA 258, MCL 124.751 to 124.774. - (ii) Any vacant residential, commercial, or industrial propertythat is blighted.
-A property is considered blighted if it meets any

-1 of the following criteria:
+- (c) County or city land bank authorities operating outside a rural county are eligible for a guaranteed minimum allocation of \$200,000.00. - (d) A rural county or land bank authority may apply for grants above the guaranteed minimum of \$200,000.00. - (5) The unexpended funds appropriated in part 1 for the blight elimination program are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and are available for expenditures for projects under this section until the projects have been completed.
+The following is in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the project is to provide grants to land bank authorities and local units of government to address blighted properties. - (b) The project will be accomplished by utilizing state employees or contracts with service providers, or both. - (c) The total estimated cost of the project is \$50,000,000.00. - (d) The tentative completion date is September 30, 2024. - (6) As used in this section: - 22 (a) "Authority" means the Michigan state land bank authority. - 23 (b) "Eligible properties" means: - (i) Any property owned or under the control of a land bank fast track authority under the land bank fast track act, 2003 PA 258, MCL 124.751 to 124.774. - (ii) Any vacant residential, commercial, or industrial property that is blighted.
+A property is considered blighted if it meets any of the following criteria:

-- (A) The property has been declared a public nuisance in accordance with a local housing, building, plumbing, fire, or other related code or ordinance. - (B) The property has had utilities, plumbing, heating, or sewerage disconnected, destroyed, removed, or rendered ineffective for a period of 1 year or more, rendering the property unfit for its intended use. - 9 (C) The property is tax-reverted and owned by this state, a10 county, or a municipality. - 11 (c) "Rural county" means a county with a population of 50,000 or less according to the most recent decennial census.
+- (A) The property has been declared a public nuisance in accordance with a local housing, building, plumbing, fire, or other related code or ordinance. - (B) The property has had utilities, plumbing, heating, or sewerage disconnected, destroyed, removed, or rendered ineffective for a period of 1 year or more, rendering the property unfit for its intended use. - (C) The property is tax-reverted and owned by this state, a county, or a municipality. - 10 (c) "Rural county" means a county with a population of 50,000 11 or less according to the most recent decennial census.